 call RemoveLocation(udg_YourVar)

 That is all about How To Post Your Triggers.
-I hope this tutorial can be helpful for you.
+I hope this tutorial can help you out.

 Sincerely, Rheiko ~